matejbizjak/kumuluzee-nats/jetstream/README.md

 </dependency>
 ````

-TODO If you would like to collect Kafka related logs through the KumuluzEE Logs, you have to include
+If you would like to collect Kafka related logs through the KumuluzEE Logs, you have to include
 the `kumuluzee-logs`
 implementation and slf4j-log4j adapter dependencies:

 ```xml
 <dependency>
     <artifactId>kumuluzee-logs-log4j2</artifactId>
     <groupId>com.kumuluz.ee.logs</groupId>